Ambulatory surgery center financial assistance policy overview

 Patients are expected to pay their financial obligations in a timely manner including the estimated portion by the day services are received, and any remaining portion upon finalization of the claim by the payer.
 Unpaid claims by the payer may result in the account’s outstanding balance being fully transferred to the patient for collection.

-If needed, the center will attempt to reach a patient by any method available to us to secure payment on the outstanding balance utilizing internal and external resources.
+If needed, the center will attempt to reach a patient or his/her responsible party by any method available (dunning statements, calls, etc.) to us to secure payment on the outstanding balance utilizing internal and external resources.
 If the account becomes delinquent, it may be placed with an attorney or agency for collection in which their fees and expenses may be the obligation of the patient.

 Services may be provided in this health care facility by the facility as well as by other health care providers who may separately bill the patient and who may or may not participate with the same health insurers or health maintenance organizations as the facility.

-Patients and prospective patients may request from this facility and other health care providers a more personalized estimate of charges and other information, such as billing practices.
-Patients and prospective patients should contact each health care practitioner who will provide services in this surgery center to determine the health insurers and health maintenance organizations with which the health care practitioner participates as a network provider or preferred provider.
+Patients and prospective patients should contact each health care practitioner who will provide services in our surgery center to determine the health insurers and health maintenance organizations with which the health care practitioner participates as a network provider or preferred provider.

 Contracted service providers